 Many patients are able to anticipate an outbreak when they notice a tingling sensation.
 It is when you feel signs that an outbreak is about to start that you are particularly contagious, even though the skin still appears normal.

-Poor immune function – Whilst the immune system cannot completely eradicate the HSV, a compromised immune system often precedes an outbreak.
-Keeping the immune system functioning optimally is key to preventing outbreaks and viral shedding.
-If you would like to find out more about how diet and supplements could help to boost your immunity, please Book a Consultation.
+Poor immune function: whilst an immune system cannot completely eradicate HSV, a compromised immune system often precedes an outbreak.
+Keeping it functioning optimally is key to preventing outbreaks and viral shedding.

 If you’d like to find out more about how diet and supplements can help to boost your immunity, please book a Smart Nutrition using the button at the bottom of this page.

 Stress: this is another common outbreak trigger as a stressful lifestyle can put the body into a constant state of alert.
 This is valuable in times of true danger, but in the longterm, the hormones that put the body in this state can suppress the immune system.
 This allows the opportunistic HSV to re-emerge, creating an outbreak.

 If you have a stressful lifestyle and feel this may be a factor in your condition, an Adrenal Stress Test can pinpoint precise imbalances that can then be targeted with the help of Smart Nutrition.